HyacinthBirb/HyacinthBirb/README.md

-Welcome Birds
+Welcome Birbs

-I code for fun and why not
+I Code for Fun
-I am learning code specifcly in C and C++ with python there and there
+Know C++ and now playing with Rust